 San Diego Solar Installation

 - To begin, we need to assess your house to determine if solar panels are an option.
-Our installation experts will come to your home and see if your roof is strong enough to hold solar panels.
+Our solar panel installation experts will come to your home and see if your roof is strong enough to hold solar panels.
 They will also check to see if the roof gets sufficient sunlight to justify the installation.

 - If solar panels can be added to your roof, then our experts will take measurements before installation commences.
 This process doesn’t take more than a few days.
 Considering this happens only on your rooftop, there will be minimal interruption to your daily life.
 After the PV system is installed and attached to the power grid, your solar panels will be ready for use.
 You will have Permission to Operate (PTO) from San Diego Gas and Electric or other power companies outside of San Diego.